 The Trustees have responsibility for a managed approach to risk management and have a Risk Management Policy in place.
 The organisation's risk register is based on Charity Commission guidance, considering likelihood of occurrence, potential impact and the controls in place to mitigate risk, together with the need for further action where necessary.
 The current risk register reflects that the primary risks facing the organisation which need to be managed are financial; staff retention and the loss of key personnel; recruitment of both paid and voluntary personnel; the changing commissioning landscape; and increased demand for services both in volume and complexity.
-In terms of financial risk the current primary risks are associated with increasing costs due to the current UK financial situation and increasing staff costs, the upcoming tendering of the day care contract, uncertainty around some income sources including service income, donations and fundraising due to the cost of living challenges and therefore funding for essential core costs.
+In terms of financial risk the current primary risks are associated with increasing costs due to the current UK financial situation, the re-tendering of the day care and health and wellbeing contracts and uncertainty around other income sources including service income, donations and fundraising due to the cost of living challenges.
 In the longer term the organisation is operating in an environment where local contract levels and opportunities are reducing and the need to diversify income sources is paramount, and a key part of organisational strategy.
 A funding action plan is in place and this, along with the regular Quality & Risk planning meetings, form part of the approach to risk management.
 The risk register is reviewed by management at least quarterly and by the trustees at least every six months or in response to a significant change or event.